shazzama/Emodemy/README.md

-# My cool website
+# Emodefy

-This file describes your project to the community.
-What's your cool website about?
-What makes it special?

-ヽ(๏∀๏ )ﾉ
+Microsoft Hackathon project

 ## ← index.html

-Where you'll write the content of your website.
+Our HTML5 code, implemented with the A-frame VR framework

 ## ← styles.css

-CSS files add styling rules to your content
+Our CSS files for styling

 ## ← script.js

-If you're feeling fancy you can add interactivity to your site with Javascript
+Our Javascript code for interactive, responsive pages